vmware/container-service-extension/docs/cse3_0/CSE30.md

 For greenfield installations, please refer to the [CSE introduction](INTRO.html) and the below content.
 <a name="overview"></a>
 ## Overview
-* CSE-CLI and CSE-UI can be used to manage Cloud Director provisioned Tanzu Kubernetes Clusters (link to vCD-vSphere with Tanzu documentation) alongside Native and TKGIE(Ent-PKS) clusters.
+* CLI for Container Extension and Kubernetes Cluster UI Plugin can be used to manage Cloud Director provisioned [Tanzu Kubernetes Clusters](https://docs-staging.vmware.com/en/draft/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-E9839D4E-3024-445E-9D08-372113CF6FE0.html) alongside Native and TKGI(Ent-PKS) clusters.
 * CSE 3.0 has been architecturally redesigned to leverage the latest features of Cloud Director (>=10.2) like the Defined entity framework, Placement policies.
 Native clusters are now represented as defined entities.
 Users will not see any difference in the functionality of native clusters, but the underlying implementation has been enhanced to leverage defined entities, thus adding some level of persistence to native clusters in vCD.
 In other words, users can now query native clusters using defined entity API.
 * Separate command group for TKGI (Ent-PKS).
 ![user-ctx](img/cse30-user-ctx.png)
 ![system-ctx](img/cse30-system-ctx.png)